Matching funds: History

-Using the matching funds philosophy, after Rogers's death, Julius Rosenwald and the Rosenwald Fund continued and expanded the work, eventually funding over 5,000 Rosenwald Schools between 1912 and 1932.
+Julius Rosenwald and the Rosenwald Fund continued and expanded the work, eventually funding over 5,000 Rosenwald Schools between 1912 and 1932.
 During that time, over US$4.6 million additional dollars were contributed by blacks in the communities to respond to the challenge thus presented.

-In 1954, the General Electric Foundation created the Corporate Alumni Program to match donations to the colleges and universities that employees graduated from.
+In 1954, the General Electric Foundation created the Corporate Alumni Program to match donations to the colleges and universities from which its employees had graduated.
 This eventually broadened to other charities.
 The foundation is one of the most generous, with a $5,000 match per employee per year, totaling more than $18 million in 2019.

 Countries

 United States

 In 2019, corporations donated $21 billion to nonprofit organizations.
 This was a 13.4% increase over 2018 corporate giving levels.
 In 2021, over 65% of Fortune 500 companies offered an employee matching gift program with an estimated $2-3 billion donate through these programs each year.